jrburke/module/README.md

 # module

-This is an experiment that demonstrates, through working code, a module system for ECMAScript (ES).
+This is an experiment that demonstrates a module system for ECMAScript (ES).

 It builds on the the ModuleLoader API from the current ES proposal, along with some other work from the ES module effort so far, but uses a module API instead of new syntax, in an effort to reduce the amount of effort and learning it will take for people to implement and use the current ES module effort.

 It uses `module` as the API space, because it allows for specifying dependencies by using a declarative sounding name, and all IDs lookups are based on the